FOOD PROCESSING WASTE AND AGRO BY-PRODUCT SPECIALISTS

 Food waste, whether it be food that never leaves the farm, food that is lost during transport, or food that is wasted during the processing and manufacturing process, has significant economic and environmental impacts.
 We address them.

-During the beer and spirits manufacturing process various residues are generated.
+During the food and beverage manufacturing process various residues are generated.

 The by-products include: